railsbridge-boston/docs-hardfork/sites/en/workshop/command_line.deck.md

   or find the Terminal application through Spotlight (click the magnifying glass in the top right of the screen and start typing 'Terminal')"
 * **On Windows:** open up Git Shell from your desktop or All Programs menu.
 * **On Linux:** press Ctrl + Alt + T or Find Terminal under the Accessories category of your applications menu.
-* **On Chromebook:** From the [boxes page](https://www.nitrous.io/app#/boxes), click the "IDE" button.
-The command line window should appear at the bottom of the screen under the "Console" tab.
+* **On Chromebook:** From the Cloud9 [Workspaces](https://c9.io/dashboard.html) page, choose an existing workspace, or create a new one.
+The command line window should appear at the bottom of the screen under the "bash" tab.
+If it's not there you can access it by clicking the "+" button next to any tab and choose "New Terminal".

 # Terminology